 The author argues that the Culture War is a war over definitions: what is marriage, who is to be called a man or a woman, which are actually a war over values: what is forbidden (e.g. as a sin in 1950s or as an intolerable insult nowadays), to what rights should people in certain groups be entitled, how easy should it be to change one's legal sex and receive surgery trying to change one's biological sex.

-However, imposing different values onto the society has perfectly measurable object-level consequences noticeable via statistics like suicide rates among those who did change the legal sex, whether or not teen former girls decide to do so due to peer pressure and regret the decision rather quickly, etc. If we assume, per Littman, that peer pressure often causes teen girls to change their perceived sex with disastrous consequences, then it would be unlikely that someone's deeper values are satisfied by such transitions.
+However, imposing different values onto the society has perfectly measurable object-level consequences noticeable via statistics like suicide rates among those who did change the legal sex, whether or not teen former girls decide to do so due to peer pressure and regret the decision rather quickly, etc. If we assume, per Littman, that peer pressure often causes teen girls to change their perceived sex with disastrous consequences, then it would be unlikely that our deeper values are satisfied by seeing such transitions.

 As a result, the main source of uncertainty in politically charged questions is the fact that at least one side has a factually wrong world model, but it's hard to understand[7] which one is closer to the truth (e.g. whether one can yet trust the humanities-related part of academia due to the ease with which it publishes postmodernist slop based on a misaligned worldview like two famous hoaxes)[8]